 Career Experience for MBA Students

-The MBA Career Center and our student organizations provide numerous opportunities for you to execute your personalized career plan, interact with alumni and key players in business, and discover your targeted functions, industries, and companies.
+The McDonough Career Center and MBA student organizations provide numerous opportunities for you to execute your personalized career plan, interact with alumni and key players in business, and discover your targeted functions, industries, and companies.
 The following is a sample of events you can expect to participate in as early as your first month on campus.

 Industry Coaches and Peer Advisors